pyca/cryptography/docs/fernet.rst

         >>> f.decrypt(ciphertext)
         'my deep dark secret'

-    :param bytes key: A base64 encoded 32-byte key.
+    :param bytes key: A URL-safe base64-encoded 32-byte key.
 This **must** be kept secret.
 Anyone with this key is able to create and read messages.

     .. method:: encrypt(plaintext)

         :param bytes plaintext: The message you would like to encrypt.
         :returns bytes: A secure message which cannot be read or altered without the key.
-It is URL safe base64-encoded.
+It is URL-safe base64-encoded.

     .. method:: decrypt(ciphertext, ttl=None)